Best Welding Jackets

 • Composite material makes the Welding Jacket light but still stable and durable

-• The satin lining in the sleeves makes it more users friendly
+• The satin lining in the sleeves makes it more user-friendly

-• A combination of Velcro and strong buttons increase its scalability
+• A combination of Velcro and strong buttons increases its scalability

 • Kevlar stitching makes it tough